 Can I talk to a counselor at Counseling and Psychological Services?

 Yes.
-One of our Senior Staff will talk to you about concerns regarding your son or daughter.
-However, remember that once the student is receiving our services, counselors can only talk with you in general terms unless we have written consent from the student.
+One of our senior staff will talk to you about concerns regarding your son or daughter.
+However, remember that once the student is receiving our services, therapists can only talk with you in general terms unless we have written consent from the student.

 My child is a first-year student and is coming to EMU already diagnosed with a depression and needs medication monitoring.
 Where does s/he go?